warp1337/p_jenkins_monitor/README.md

 Recently, I looked for a way to visualize the statuses of `important` CI build jobs.
 Since the Jenkins CI Server already provides a neat way of aggregating jobs using so-called views, plus providing a convenient REST-like JSON API, I decided to implement this tiny visualization application myself using the Processing framework.
-The goals of this application are simple: i) visualize jobs by displaying the total number of builds and the current build status, and ii) also provide auditory feedback.
+The goals of this application are simple:

+1. Visualize jobs by displaying the total number of builds and the current build status
+2. Provide additional auditory feedback
+3. Run the application anywhere and independently from the target Jenkins instance

 That said, this application is `not` meant to display and watch lots of jobs, that's what your Jenkins front-end does.
 It is more about organizing your `most important` jobs using Jenkins views and then display only those jobs in `this` application.
 You can think of this application as